ksinha49/ai-workloads/docs/rag_architecture.md

 The summarization Step Function may invoke retrieval during its workflow to supply relevant context before generating the final response.
-Both ingestion and retrieval rely on the `vector-db` service to manage Milvus collections.
+Both ingestion and retrieval rely on the `vector-db` service to manage vector database backends.

 In a typical flow the `file-ingestion` Step Function copies the file to the IDP bucket and waits until text extraction completes.
 After the IDP pipeline